vincmazet/bip/_sources/digital-images/transformations.md

 The histogram is sometimes very useful to segment the image in two classes, that is to distinguish the objects in the image with respect to their gray level.
-Indeed, if the histogram shows clearly two modes (_i.e._ two "bumps"), on can define a threshold $T$ between these two modes, then apply a thresholding on the pixels, such that:
+Indeed, if the histogram shows clearly two modes (_i.e._ two "bumps"), a threshold $T$ can be defined between these two modes, then apply a thresholding on the pixels, such that:
 * if the pixel level is lower that $T$, then the pixel is in class 0 (displayed in black in {numref}`F:histogram:threshold`),
 * otherwise the pixel is in class 1 (displayed in white in {numref}`F:histogram:threshold`).